 A few of the tasks outlined below can be performed by homeowners on their own.
 However, if you feel uncomfortable with a task at any point, do not shy away from calling a professional air conditioner maintenance service.
-If you do take these tasks up, follow all safety precautions like wearing safety equipment and shutting down power supply to the unit beforehand.
+If you do take these tasks up, follow all safety precautions like wearing safety equipment and shutting down the power supply to the unit beforehand.

 Air Conditioner Maintenance Tips

 One of the most important AC maintenance tasks is to keep the air filter clean or replace it when necessary.
 You can clean the filter if your AC comes with the reusable kind and if not, just replace it altogether.
 The frequency with which you need to do this depends upon where you live.
-ACs in urban areas would need their air filter cleaned/replaced more frequently than their semi-urban or rural counterparts.
+AC’s in urban areas would need their air filter cleaned/replaced more frequently than their semi-urban or rural counterparts.
 Generally, once a month during summers and winters and once in two months during fall and spring sounds about right.

 Why is it so important to clean/replace the air filter?
-For starters, if it becomes clogged with dirt, dust and allergens, the air flow decreases.
+For starters, if it becomes clogged with dirt, dust, and allergens, the airflow decreases.
 This makes your AC work harder than what’s required.
-The clogged filter might also pass on the dirt, dust and allergens to the air that you breathe, thus putting you and your family at the risk of developing asthma and allergies.
+The clogged filter might also pass on the dirt, dust, and allergens to the air that you breathe, thus putting you and your family at the risk of developing asthma and allergies.

-2) Check all wiring
+2) Check All Wiring

-Before you perform this step, make sure to cut power supply to the air conditioner.
+Before you perform this step, make sure to cut the power supply to the air conditioner.
 Now remove your condensing unit’s access panel and check if there are any melted insulations or burned and broken wires.
 Locate the contactor switch and see if it shows too much pitting.
 If so, replace it.
 Also, check for any loose electrical connections throughout.

 As mentioned previously, some of these tips can be too much to handle for first-timers.
 So if you find yourself lost with something, get an air conditioning professional to do it.

-3) Check the thermostat
+3) Check The Thermostat

 One of the most important items in any air conditioner maintenance checklist, the thermostat is used to maintain an ideal temperature in your home.
 In case you are using an old-style mechanical thermostat, know that investing in a programmable thermostat is absolutely worth it.